open-quantum-safe/oqs-provider/README.md

 Building on Windows
 --------------------
-The following steps have been tested on Windows 10 and 11 using MSYS2 MINGW64 and were successful.
-However, building with Visual Studio 2019 was unsuccessful (see [#47](https://github.com/open-quantum-safe/oqs-provider/issues/47)).
-Note that the process of building on Windows is considered experimental and may need further adjustments.
-Please report further issues to [#47](https://github.com/open-quantum-safe/oqs-provider/issues/47).
-Despite skipping the testing process, setting up a test server and client with post-quantum cryptography algorithms can still be accomplished.
+The following steps have been successfully tested on Windows 10 and 11 using MSYS2 MINGW64.
+For building `oqsprovider` successfully using Microsoft Visual Studio or `cygwin`, please check out the build instructions for that platform in the CI control file at [.github/workflows/windows.yml](.github/workflows/windows.yml].

 Using
 -----